Columbia Basin Trust CIP/AAP

 Projects within the Village of Nakusp and Area K Bayview

 The Village of Nakusp and Area K‐Bayview CIP/AAP funding will be utilized for community‐based projects and funding will be allocated based on community relevance and projects that provide clear impact and benefit to the Nakusp/Area K-Bayview area prior to supporting applications that benefit other areas of the Basin.
-Applicants must attend the community meeting in order to be considered for funding.

 Proposals requesting multi-year funding will not be considered.